SAP/luigi/docs/migration-to-v1.md

 <!-- add-attribute:class:warning -->
 > **NOTE:** If you already had a custom provider defined, you only need to rename the provider key to `idpProvider`.

+### Fundamental Library Styles

+During switching from SAP Fundamentals to Fundamental Library Styles there were changes in the HTML structure.
+Some classes were renamed or removed completely.
+The full list of Fundamental Library Styles changes you can see [here](https://github.com/SAP/fundamental-styles/wiki/Breaking-Changes).

+On Luigi side we renamed `lui-tendant-menu__control` class into `lui-ctx-switch-menu`.

 <!-- accordion:end -->